Solar input available for caravans – know what’s available and increase it too

 The minimum likely is about 2.5 PSH/day for all areas except Australia’s south in midwinter.
 There, it’s too low to be effective.

-Solar panel on a motorhome solar energy products.
+solar panel on a motorhome solar energy products.

 Solar modules on a motorhome.
 Pic: courtesy Solar Energy Products